 Traditionally, Bubble Tea is actually a Taiwanese drink made from tea and powdered milk, with flavoured jelly balls at the bottom.
 However, in Chinatown – and all of London – you can find many innovative twists!

-There are a few bubble tea places dotted across the area, but I particularly love Cuppacha and their scrumptious Taro milk bubble tea with tapioca pearls.
+There are a few bubble tea places dotted across the area, but we particularly love Cuppacha and their scrumptious Taro milk bubble tea with tapioca pearls.

 The pearls take some getting used to, chewy and filling in a way that is pretty unusual but you should absolutely give it a go.
 Happy Lemon and Chatime are good bubble tea